 These headphones have better than average latency performance for most Bluetooth headphones.
 Unfortunately, they still have a bit too much delay at 140ms to be the best option for watching movies or playing video games on your phone.

 The JBL T450BT are average mixed usage on-ears with a decent sound but a budget design.
 They look and feel a bit cheap due to their mostly plastic build quality that's not as good as some of the other on-ear headsets within their price range.
 They're also not the most comfortable headphones to wear for long listening sessions but on the upside, their tight fit makes them stable enough for some sports and they sound balanced enough to please most listeners.
 Unfortunately, they are a bit too bright on some tracks and since they have no headphone jack you can't use them passively when the battery dies or wired with your console controllers.
+See our recommendations for the best on-ear headphones and the best wireless headphones.

 The JBL E45BT are better headphones than the JBL T450BT.
 The E45BT have a more premium looking design that's more durable than the T450BT.
 They also sound better and have a headphone jack so you can use them wired their battery dies or with your console controllers.
 The E45 also have a better battery life and can pair with 2 devices simultaneously unlike the more budget T450BT.
 On the other hand, the T450BT, are a bit more lightweight, portable stable for sports than the E45BT.